AlexShmelev/AlexShmelev.github.io/README.md

  - **DB:** Mariadb and PostgreSQL clusters, replication and backup setup
  - **Tunneling:** Tinc, openvpn, ipsec strongswan
  - **Other:** Lockpicking, fast learning, good at teaching other people, confident public speaker.
 Used to spoke at cyber security conferencess as lokpicker.
  Admin of my own telegram channel [Infrastructure Engineer](https://t.me/cyber_shmel), Manager at Kyiv [DefCon8044](https://t.me/DC8044_Info) Radio station [44.WAV-E](https://radio.dc8044.com).
 Used to play some CTF challenges, also solwed few HackTheBox machines.
-Currently reading "Unix and Linux system administration handbook" at random capters.

 ### **Projects**
 ****
  - **[up.vision](https://up.vision):** Build infrastructure, prod/stage environments, nginx, docker, postgresql replications, ganeti cluster, tinc network.
+Monitoring with Prometheus, Alertmanager, grafana.
+Java app logs collected to ELK
  All managed by Chef, initial provisioning with Terraform + Ansible on Digitalocean droplets.
 All VM have LUKS encryption.
  - **PeaceDDoS:** Internal tool for DDoS to load test our services using python iperf3 and infinite amount of DigitalOcean droplets
  - **Project (1,2):**: Build infrastructure for project that serves metrics from industrial tech in friendly web interface.